With the amount of time I spend watching Netflix, I’d be a millionaire if I could get paid to watch TV.

 What if there was a way to make extra money while watching TV?
-Well there is, they are 4 in fact that offer great potential for doing little to nothing except watching the box!

 How to Get Paid to Watch TV